Customise Consent Preferences

 Pressure Transducers

-Pressure transducers convert pressure into an electrical signal, crucial for hydraulic systems, pneumatic systems, and fluid monitoring.
+Pressure Transducers are essential devices that convert physical pressure into electrical signals.
+They play a crucial role in hydraulic systems, pneumatic systems, fluid monitoring, and industrial automation.

-• Working Principle: These transducers measure pressure using a diaphragm or strain gauge.
-The deformation is converted into a measurable electrical signal.
+Working Principle: Pressure transducers typically use a diaphragm or strain gauge to measure pressure.
+When the diaphragm deforms due to pressure, it is converted into a measurable electrical signal.

 2. Force Transducers